Submit

 Steps:

-1. Pick a micro-fiction text from the list below.
+1. Pick a micro-fiction or short story text from the list below.

-2. Adapt it into a screenplay for our Mini Category.
+2. Adapt it into a screenplay for either our Mini or Gala Categories.

 3. Shoot your film.
-Remember all films for SF3 Mini must be 3 minutes or less.
+Remember all films for SF3 Mini must be 3 minutes or less and all films for our gala Finals must be 20 minutes or less.

-4. Enter it into our SF3 Mini Category by midnight September 1st, 2024 and be in the running for amazing prizes including our brand new Micro-Fiction Awards.
+4. Enter it into our SF3 Mini or Gala Category by midnight September 1st, 2025 and be in the running for amazing prizes.

 Here are our micro-fictions.
 Click on each link to read the full story: